2shady4u/godot-sqlite/README.md

     Enabling this property opens the database in read-only modus & allows databases to be packaged inside of the PCK.
 To make this possible, a custom [VFS](https://www.sqlite.org/vfs.html) is employed which internally takes care of all the file handling using the Godot API.

-    ***NOTE**: Godot opens files in a mode that is not shareable i.e. the database file cannot be open in any other program.
-Attempting to open a read-only database that is locked by another program fails and returns `ERR_FILE_CANT_OPEN` (`12`).
-However, multiple simultaneous read-only database connections are allowed.*

 - **query_result** (Array, default=[])

     Contains the results from the latest query **by value**; meaning that this property is safe to use when looping successive queries as it does not get overwritten by any future queries.